zilexa/Flexget-instructions/README.md

 _And last, but not least:_
 - Triggers an update of your Kodi library after files have been processed!
 They will appear in your Kodi library automatically.
+- Cleanup (purge) your Trakt account by removing fully watched series that have ended (or are cancelled)
+- Delete old seasons from your harddrive after you have started watching the next season
+- Delete tv shows from your harddrive after you have watched all seasons and the series has ended.

 **Installation of software**
 1. The first basic requirement: an RPi2 or RPi3 or (recommended) Vero 4K.
 Go to https://osmc.tv and order one.
 Install and OSMC.
 With your TV remote go to MyOSMC, App Store and install Transmission (recommended: also go to Services and enable SAMBA server).